hariszaf/pema/README.md

 ### Step 1 - Build a Docker container

 At first, you need to let Docker have access in your dataset.
-For this you need to run this command, specifying the path to where your data is stored, i.e. changing the path_to_my_data accordingly:
+For this you need to run this command, specifying the path to where your data is stored, i.e. changing the <path_to_analysis_folder> accordingly:

 ```
 docker run -it vol -v /<path_to_analysis_folder>/:/mnt/analysis pema